Xilinx/Alveo-Cards/master/debugging/source/docs/power-delivery.md

 What to look for:

 - Look for the value reported by `Max power`
   - Should be `225W` for U200, U250, and U280 cards being used in Vitis flows
+  - Should be `115W` or more for U55C card being used in Vitis flows

 Next steps:

 - Delay testing until sufficient power can be supplied.
-- Safely hook up 8-pin PCIe AUX power, see the [Card installation guides](card-install.md#card-installation-guides)
+- Safely hook up PCIe AUX power, see the [Card installation guides](card-install.md#card-installation-guides)

 - - -
 ###  Card is in a suitable machine